aadypal/Emotion-Analysis-Using-Speech/README.md

-Problem Statement
+# Problem Statement

-To create a deep learning model to analyse the emotion of a person through speech which is applicable in various ecommerce and IT application.
+"To create a deep learning model to analyse the emotion of a person through speech which is applicable in various ecommerce and IT application".